pmndrs/zustand/docs/integrations/persisting-store-data.md

 export default useStore
 ```

-Now on your pages, you will use the hook a little bit differently:
+Now in your pages, you will use the hook a little bit differently:

 ```typescript
 // useBearStore.ts